59 Low Growing Perennial Plants For Garden Edges and Borders

 Not only are the blossoms colorful, but the foliage of Coral Bells is also robust and beautiful.

-Coral Bells are short perennials with thin wooden stems.
-They have tiny round flowers that dangle outwards, giving them the appearance of a bell or Christmas tree.
-You can choose to purchase this eight to 18-inch tall plant in coral, pink, or red colors, among others.
+Coral bells are short perennials with thin stems.
+They have tiny round flowers that dangle outwards, giving them the appearance of a bell or meadow sage.
+You can choose to purchase this low-growing perennial in coral, pink, or red colors, among others.

-You should plant Coral Bells in full sun or partial shade.
-They require neutral to acidic soil and frequent watering with well-draining soil.
-Coral Bells grow best in USDA Zones 4-8.
+You should plant most coral bells in partial shade.
+However, there are newer cultivars that can handle full sun.
+They subsist in neutral to acidic soil and frequent watering with good drainage.
+Coral bells grow best in zones 4-8.

 Creeping Mazus

-You can plant the Creeping Mazus in just about any soil type and pH.
+You can plant the creeping mazus in just about any soil type and pH.
 However, make sure it won’t be around standing water.
-The Creeping Mazus grows in USDA Zones 5-8.
+It grows in zones 5-8.

 Creeping Thyme